 2012 Delhi gangrape convicts are enjoying defeating India’s judicial system, Centre tells High Court

-The lawyer for the convicts argued that there was no prescribed time given to execute the death sentence by the Supreme Court and Constitution.
+The court reserved its verdict on the Centre’s plea and said it will pass an order after all parties finish their arguments.

-The Delhi High Court on Sunday held a special hearing to take a decision on a petition by the Centre challenging a trial court order staying the execution of four convicts in the 2012 Delhi gangrape-murder case, PTI reported.
-A local court had indefinitely deferred the execution, scheduled for 6 am on February 1, on Friday.
+The Delhi High Court on Sunday reserved its verdict on the Centre’s petition challenging a trial court order staying the execution of four convicts in the 2012 Delhi gangrape-murder case, PTI reported.
+The High Court held a special hearing on Sunday, days after a local court had indefinitely deferred the execution, which was scheduled for 6 am on February 1.

+The court said it will pass its order after all the parties conclude their arguments.

 Solicitor General Tushar Mehta, representing the government, argued that the convicts have a “deliberate, calculated, and well thought design to frustrate the mandate of law”.
 He told Justice Suresh Kait that they were exploiting the process of law.
 “Order [stay on hanging] passed by the trial court deserves to be stayed,” Mehta added.
 “Every convict is enjoying defeating the judicial system in the country.”